Both Boole and Brookfield BHSL Libraries have re-opened with the safety of Library users and staff as our chief guiding principle.

 UCC students may suggest new books for the Library using the 'Suggest A Book' link on the Library catalogue.
 Book suggestions will be considered by Library staff, but may not be purchased in every instance.

-Library materials budgets are managed by 'Library Representatives' within academic Colleges, Schools and Departments.
+'Library Representatives' within academic Colleges, Schools and Departments assist the Library in managing book budgets.
 All proposals for new material must be channelled to the Library via the Library Representative.
-There are two e-Proposal forms: the first is for Academic Staff - these proposals go first to the relevant Library Representative for ratification.
-The second form is for Library Reps to send proposals directly to Acquisitions.
+Please use the e-Proposal form if you would like to suggest new books and eBooks for the Library.
+These proposals go to the relevant Library Representative for ratification.

 eBooks can be purchased for the Library in much the same way as print books.
-Academic staff may use the e-Proposal forms in the usual way, indicating that the proposal is for an eBook (eBooks are subject to 9% VAT).
-Under 'Format', choose 'e-Resource'.
+Please use the e-Proposal form indicating that the proposal is for an eBook (eBooks are subject to 9% VAT).
+Under 'Format', choose 'eBook'.
 The staff in Acquisitions will then check:

 Once an eBook has been purchased, it is added to the Library catalogue.
 Examples: